prabhjot2k/WhatsApp-time-bot/README.md

 You can also add Names of the contact you want to send message in the Contacts.txt file.
 The contact name should match exactly with the name saved in your contacts.

+# Steps to send messages automatically
+      1.
+      2.